hdmain/CheapDeck/README.md

 🚀 Quick Installation
 1. ESP32 Firmware

+You can flash the firmware in two ways:

+🔹 Option A: Web Flasher (Recommended, No IDE Needed)

+Open the CheapDeck Web Flasher in Google Chrome or Microsoft Edge

+Plug in your ESP32 via USB

+Click Connect, select the COM port, then Install

+Enter your WiFi SSID & Password when prompted

+The ESP32 will reboot and connect to your WiFi automatically

+🔹 Option B: Arduino IDE (Manual Flashing)
 // Install libraries: TFT_eSPI, XPT2046_Touchscreen, ArduinoJson
 // Configure WiFi in arduino.h:
 const char* SSID = "Your_WiFi_Name";